Revolutionizing Building Design With Translucent Concrete

 By: Rick Hess, DI

-According to Google’s online dictionary concrete is “A heavy, rough building material made from a mixture of broken stone or gravel, sand, cement, and water, which can be spread or poured.”
+According to Google’s online dictionary, traditional concrete is “A heavy, rough building material made from a mixture of broken stone or gravel, sand, cement, and water, which can be spread or poured.”
 With today’s technology concrete can now also be described as “light” and “transparent.”
-A number of companies are introducing translucent concrete, an innovative building material that allows light to penetrate its dense surface, thereby revolutionizing the way concrete is used today.
+A number of companies have introduced translucent concrete, an innovative building material that allows light to penetrate its dense surface, thereby revolutionizing the way concrete is used today.
 It changes the history of concrete as we know it and alters a mix that has been used for thousands of years.
 After much experimentation, the product can now be seen in architectural and interior environments.

-In 2001, Hungarian architect Aron Losonczi created what most people thought was impossible. . .
+In 2001, Hungarian architect Aron Losonczi, in partnership with scientists at the Technical University of Budapest, created what most people thought was impossible.

-To create the translucent effect, glass fibers are added to the crushed stone, cement, & water mix.
-Composed of fine materials only, this product possesses an amazing compressive strength of over 10,000 psi, comparable to that of any high-strength concrete on the market today.
+Known as LiTraCon (short for light transmitting concrete), translucent concrete or “liquid stone” was developed with optical glass fibers added to a crushed stone, cement, & water mix.
+Composed of fine materials only, this product possesses an amazing compressive strength of over 10,000 psi, comparable to any high-strength concrete on the market today.

 Sources: